 Divorce Lawyer Assisting Clients in Bedford, Texas, and Tarrant County

 Divorce can be one of the most wrenching and life-altering processes that a person can go through.
 It doesn’t have to be that way, though.
 The adversarial or legal model of divorce is only one way to finalize a divorce.
 There are other ways that agreement can be reached through negotiation or mediation, in a process called collaborative law.
 In collaborative legal processes, the parties maintain a great degree of control, deciding what they can agree to and what is non-negotiable.
-In an adversarial divorce process, however, many decisions end up being made by a judge, with no control retained by the divorcing parties.
-Whenever possible, experienced family law attorney Anita Cutrer will help to divorce couples negotiate a divorce settlement without having to subject themselves to the court system.
-In cases in which agreement cannot be reached, however, Ms. Cutrer is well-prepared to go to trial and fight for a favorable outcome.
+In an adversarial divorce process, however, many decisions are made by a judge, with no control retained by the divorcing parties.
+Whenever possible, experienced family law attorney Anita Cutrer will help divorcing couples negotiate a divorce settlement without having to subject themselves to the court system.
+In cases where agreement cannot be reached, however, Ms. Cutrer is well-prepared to go to trial and fight for a favorable outcome.

 There are a few types of divorce proceedings in Texas.
 They include: